-Headlining the concert will be the Youngbloods, popular for their song "Get Together."
+Headlining the concert will be the Youngbloods, popular for their song "Get Together.
 The group's album "Best of the Youngbloods" is listed in the "Hot 100" of Billboard.
-Their latest LP release is "Youngbloods Rock Festival."
+Their latest LP release Youngbloods Rock Festival."

 The Omegas of Mansfield, Ohio, will be playing at the dance from 9 p.m. to 1 a.m., Oct.
 24, at Memorial Field House.
-This seven-piece band and four singers are wellknown for playing the 'traditional hits of the Temptations, DelFonics, and Friends of Distinction," according to Rich Dunfee, Wheeling senior and Social Affairs commissioner.
-Tickets for the concert and the dance may be purchased at Shawkey Student Union from noon to 2 p.m. and in the Twin Towers Cafeteria from 4 to 6 p.m. any weekday until Homecoming.
+This seven-piece band and four singers are wellknown for playing the "traditional hits of the Temptations, DelFonics, and Friends of Distinction," according to Rich Dunfee, Wheeling senior the main floor.
+Those wishing to and Social Affairs commissioner.
+Tickets for the concert and The six-hour concert will be 6 the dance may be purchased at Shawkey Student Union from noon to 2 p.m. and in the Twin Towers Cafeteria from 4 to 6 p.m. any weekday until Homecoming.
 The concert tickets are \$3.50 per person and dance tickets are \$2.50 per person.
 A book of tickets, including two concert and two dance tickets, may be purchased for \$11.
 "Tickets are going fast," according to Pam Sullivan, Richwood senior and ticket chairman."
-Tickets for the dance are limited to 600 persons."
+Tickets for the dance are limited to 600 persons.
 Homecoming "kick-off" will be at the TGIF, 2 to 5 p.m.
 Sunday at the Electric Underground on Fourth Avenue.
-There is no admission charge, a band will be provided, and everyone will buy his own refreshments.
-PAGE TWO Good Morning Weather TODAY will be cloudy with a chance of showers and turning cooler with a high in the 60's.
+There is no admission charge, a band will be provided, and everyone will buy his own re-

+RAIN RUINS ELECTION SIGNS Wet weather also dampened turnout Good Morning Weather TODAY will be cloudy with a chance of showers and turning cooler with a high in the 60's.
 Friday will be partly cloudy and cooler. --National Weather Service.
 Today ZORBA WILL be presented at 8:30 p.m. at the Keith-Albee theatre.

 HOMECOMING TICKETS on sale in the student union from noon till 2 p.m. and in Twin Towers cafeteria from 4 p.m. to 6 p.m.
-MEMBERS OF THE Student Government will be collecting for the United Fund on campus.
-PHI ALPĤA THETA. history honorary, will meet at 4 p.m. in SH 332.
+MEMBERS OF THE Student Government will collecting for the United Fund on campus.
+PHI ALPHA THETA, history honorary, will meet at 4 p.m. in SH 332.
 A PEP RALLY will be held for the Louisville game at 7 p.m. at the Twin Towers field.

+Thursday

-Thursday HOMECOMING TICKET sales continue.
+HOMECOMING TICKET sales continue.
 UNITED FUND DRIVE continues.
 SIGMA ALPHA EPSILON will have a yard party at Camp Mad Anthony Wayne from 8:30 p.m.to 12:30 a.m.

-'Modernism' seminar set this morning Michael Cornfeld, assistant professor of art will speak today at 11 a. m. in Northcott Hall, Room 209 at the Interdisciplinary Seminar, according to Eric P. Thorn, head of the interdisciplinary program and associate professor of English.
+'Modernism' seminar set this morning

+Michael Cornfeld, assistant professor of art will speak today at 11 a. m. in Northcott Hall, Room 209 at the Inter-Seminar, acdisciplinary cording to Eric P. Thorn, head of the interdisciplinary program and associate professor of English.

 Cornfeld explained that he will relate art to "Modernism" through the use of slides.
 In his slides, covering the last 100 years in art, he plans to point out the use or non-use of modernistic tendencies.
-He also plans to relate art to "Modernism" today.
+He also plans to relate art to "Modernism"

 He also intends to describe problems artists have had in their work, as well as those areas in which the artists were particularly interested.

 The next Interdisciplinary Seminar will be held Oct.
-27, and the speaker will be Dr. Harvey Saunders, assistant
+27, and the speaker will be Dr. Harvey Saunders, assistant professor of history.

+The Parthenon

+STAFF

+STAFF

+Editor-in-chief ...
+Wayne Faulkner

+Managing editor ...
+Marti Vogel

+Sports editor ...
+Jeff Nathan

+Editor, editorial page ...
+Tommie Denny

+News editors ...
+Leslie Flowers, Patrit Kipp